Measures to Reduce or Eliminate Releases from Intentional Production and Use

 (g) Prevent the import of hazardous wastes and other wastes if it has reason to believe that the wastes in question will not be managed in an environmentally sound manner;

 5. A Party shall not permit hazardous wastes or other wastes to be exported to a non-Party or to be imported from a non-Party.

 Regulation of Trade in Specimens of Species included in Appendix I

-4. 4.
-The re-export of any specimen of a species included in Appendix I shall require the prior grant and presentation of a re-export certificate.
-A re-export certificate shall only be granted when the following conditions have been met:
+3. 3.
+The import of any specimen of a species included in Appendix I shall require the prior grant and presentation of an import permit and either an export permit or a re-export certificate.
+An import permit shall only be granted when the following conditions have been met:

 Regulation of Trade in Specimens of Species included in Appendix II

-5. 5.
-The re-export of any specimen of a species included in Appendix II shall require the prior grant and presentation of a re-export certificate.
-A re-export certificate shall only be granted when the following conditions have been met :
+4. 4.
+The import of any specimen of a species included in Appendix II shall require the prior presentation of either an export permit or a re-export certificate.

 Regulation of Trade in Specimens included in Appendix III

-OBLIGATIONS IN RELATIOM TO EXPORTS CHEMICALS LISTED IN ANNEX III
+OBLIGATIONS IN RELATION TO IMPORTS OF CHEMICALS LISTED ANNEX III